natbolon/terrorist_network_weaknesses/README.md

     * `fragmentation.ipynb` Notebook containing initial data exploration as well as optimization task and results on the fragmentation problem.
 The provided notebook is already executed and shows the desired results.
     * `information_flow.ipynb` Notebook containing the data exploration and optimization task and results on the information diffusion problem.
 The provided notebook is already executed and shows the desired results.
 A new execution can take around 15 to 20 minutes.
     * `adjacency.npy` Numpy file containing the structure of the adjacency matrix of the original network.
 Can be used to avoid creating it from scratch if a new execution of any of the two notebooks wants to be done.

+## How to execute the files.

+	Only fragmentation and information flow Notebooks are intended to be executed.
+All other files do not provide any directly readable result.
+The project has been developed so that fragmentation notebook is read first as it contains an initial exploration of the data.
+Nevertheless, information_flow notebook can be read and understood without need of previous consultation to the fragmentation notebook, taking into account the reader is aware of the purpose of the project.

 ## Authors